Grenddy Perozo

 Grenddy Adrián Perozo Rincón (born 28 February 1986) is a Venezuelan football manager and former player who played as a centre back.
 He is the current assistant manager of Colombian club Junior.

 International career

-A tough tackling, no nonsense central defender, who can also play as a defensive midfielder, Perozo is a current regular member of the Venezuelan full national team with 44 caps and has scored 2 goals.
+Perozo is a central defender who can also play as a defensive midfielder.
+He has been noted for his physical style and tackling ability, and has been a regular member of the Venezuela national team earning 44 caps and scoring two goals.